Hundreds of thousands march for LGBT rights in Madrid

-MADRID Hundreds of thousands of people marched for LGBT rights in the WorldPride parade in Madrid on Saturday.
+MADRID (Reuters) - Hundreds of thousands of people marched for LGBT rights in the WorldPride parade in Madrid on Saturday.

 A convoy of more than 50 floats snaked through central Madrid amid a carnival atmosphere as part of celebrations marking the WorldPride parade, a celebration of lesbian, gay, bisexual and transgender rights that has been held in several cities across the world since its inception in 2000.